 - Method of performing the mental act, a method of playing a game

 The following person can apply for patent:-

 - Any person claiming as true and first inventor

 - Any person being the assignee of a person claiming to be the first inventor

 - A legal representative of a deceased person mentioned in 1 or 2 supra

 Register of Patent

-At patent office, a register of a patent is kept wherein name and address of patentee is entered.
+At patent office, a register of a patent is kept wherein the name and address of patentee are entered.
 Further, any information regarding transmission, assignment or license of a patent is also entered in the register.
-This register is open for inspection of public on payment of prescribed fee.
+This register is open for inspection of the public on payment of prescribed fee.